armory/docs/content/en/continuous-deployment/spinnaker-user-guides/canary/kayenta-canary-use.md

   Learn how to configure and use Kayenta for Automatic Canary Analysis in Spinnaker.
 ---

-{{< include "user-guide/canary/config-kayenta-frag.md" >}}

-## Overview of Kayenta for Automated Canary Analysis
+## Overview of Kayenta for automated canary analysis

-Kayenta is the Spinnaker service that performs Automated Canary Analysis (ACA).
+Kayenta is the Spinnaker service that performs automated canary analysis.
 The goal of Kayenta is to provide the end user with confidence that a deployment is safe through automation and intelligence.

 Kayenta uses real-time data sources to validate that a canary is good or bad.
-Today, Kayenta supports the following real-time data sources:
+Kayenta supports the following real-time data sources:

 * DataDog
 * Stackdriver (Google)
 * Prometheus
 * New Relic
-* Dynatrace (Armory feature)
+* Dynatrace
-* CloudWatch (Armory feature)
+* AWS CloudWatch

+## {{% heading "prereq" %}}

+{{< include "user-guide/canary/config-kayenta-frag.md" >}}

-## Configuring Kayenta on an application
+## Configuring Kayenta on an app

-If Kayenta is enabled for your instance, if you go to an application's config you should see a checkbox to enable Canarying:
+When Kayenta is enabled for your instance, you should see a **Canary** option in your app's config section:

 {{< figure src="/images/Image-2018-10-23-at-3.25.33-PM.png" >}}

-Make sure it's checked and saved.
+Check **Canary** and save.

 If you don't see this option in your application config, make sure you've [configured Kayenta](https://www.spinnaker.io/guides/user/canary/).

-You can also find more information about Kayenta on [Automated Canary Deployments]({{< ref "kayenta-configure" >}}).
+You can also find more information about Kayenta in [Automated Canary Deployments]({{< ref "continuous-deployment/armory-admin/kayenta-configure" >}}).

-In this document, we will quickly run through the process to simply get you going.

 ## Canary configs

-NOTE:  You may need to refresh your browser page to see these changes after enabling the Canary above.
+>You may need to refresh your browser page to see your changes.

-Your menubar should show "Delivery" and you should see the option for "Canary Configs" as a hover, or as a submenu element:
+Your menubar should show **Delivery** and you should see the option for **Canary Configs** as a hover, or as a submenu element:

 {{< figure src="/images/[069c7e1865637f78eb92a091172c92da]_Image-2018-04-18-at-12.45.18-PM.png" >}}

-Click on "Canary Configs" and "Add configuration".
-You should see a mostly-blank form:
+Click on **Canary Configs** and **Add configuration**.
+You should see form similar to this:

-{{< figure src="/images/Image-2018-04-18-at-12.56.54-PM.png" >}}
+{{< figure src="/images/Image-2018-04-18-at-12.56.54-PM.png" width="80%" height="80%" >}}

-*Configuration Name*:  Spaces are not allowed, only alphanumerics, hyphens and underscores.
-This name will be displayed as an option in the canary stage configuration later, so we recommend you make it a meaningful name.
+**Configuration Name**:  Spaces are not allowed, only alphanumerics, hyphens and underscores.
+This name is displayed as an option in the canary stage configuration later, so choose a meaningful name.

-*Metric Store*:  If you only configured one metrics store, this will already be set for you.
-Otherwise, you can choose from the options, the default will be the one you referenced in the environment file.
+**Metric Store**:  If you only configured one metrics store, this is set for you.
+Otherwise, you can choose from the options.
+The default is the one you referenced in the environment file.

-*Description*:  Free form text to help your coworkers know what this canary is doing.
+**Description**:  Free form text to help your coworkers know what this canary is doing.

-Note: If you see the following error `The was an error saving your config: 400` when you are trying to save your "Canary Config", add the following setting:
+If you see the following error `The was an error saving your config: 400` when you are trying to save your canary config, add the following setting in your  `SpinnakerService` manifest:

-In your Armory Operator's `SpinnakerService` manifest, add the following snippet:

 ```yaml
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}